VCCRI/CIDR/README.md

 *CIDR-examples* contains a human brain single-cell RNA-Seq dataset, located in the *Brain* folder.
 In this dataset there are 420 cells in 8 cell types after we exclude hybrid cells.

-Reference for human brain dataset:
+Reference for the human brain dataset:

 Darmanis, S. *et al.* A survey of human brain transcriptome diversity at the single cell level. *Proceedings of the National Academy of Sciences* 112, 7285–7290 (2015).